AI-boosted rare event sampling to characterize extreme weather

-Beyond the specific case of mid-latitude heatwaves, the potential applications of AI+RES are broad.
+Beyond the specific case of midlatitude heat waves, the potential applications of AI+RES are broad.
 It could easily be applied to other types of weather extremes—such as tropical cyclones, blocking events, precipitation, wind, or compound events.
 AI+RES offers a powerful tool to generate targeted catalogs of rare events in poorly sampled regions of the state space, particularly where direct sampling of computationally expensive GCMs offers insufficient coverage.
-The framework could also be well-suited to characterize the tails of distributions in sub-seasonal to seasonal ensemble forecasts, where large ensembles are needed.
+The framework could also be well suited to characterize the tails of distributions in subseasonal to seasonal ensemble forecasts, where large ensembles are needed.
 Moreover, by applying AI+RES to climate models running under different climate change scenarios (e.g., CMIP6 or the emerging global high-resolution runs), it would be possible to explore the evolution of the statistics of rare extremes in future climates.
-Note that the AI+RES can be readily applied to any state-of-the-art GCM; here, we focused the proof-of-concept on PlaSim as its computational efficiency allows generating a ground truth dataset.
+Note that the AI+RES can be readily applied to any state-of-the-art GCM; here, we focused the proof-of-concept on PlaSim as its computational efficiency allows for validation against a ground truth dataset.
+However, this work does not address the question of how faithfully PlaSim rare-event statistics represent the real world.

+Regarding the AI emulators themselves, the utility of AI+RES is twofold.
+As the climate modeling community moves toward building emulators for increasingly high-resolution GCMs, obtaining sufficient physically generated samples to accurately train and validate them with physically generated data becomes a key challenge for rare events.
+Using AI+RES to generate such catalogs of extremes will constitute precious training and validation datasets for the emulators.

-Finally, while this study focused on weather extremes, the approach is fully general.
+Finally, while this study focused on weather extremes, our approach should be broadly applicable.
 AI+RES could be extended beyond climate science, to any high-dimensional dynamical system for which an AI surrogate model can be constructed.